 If one continues to use drugs and alcohol, the brain will respond to these surges in dopamine levels by reducing the number of dopamine receptors at the synapse and the remaining receptors become less sensitive to dopamine, which means it will now require more of the mind-altering substance or activity to achieve the same result.
 This is called tolerance.
 The longer one uses the drug or activity, then the more desensitized the receptors become.
-Less dopamine receptors in this area means less dopamine, which means one will experience loss of motivation, joy, happiness, and pleasure.
+Fewer dopamine receptors in this area mean less dopamine, which means one will experience loss of motivation, joy, happiness, and pleasure.
 Tolerance will continue to build and more and more of the drug will be needed to get high.
 Eventually, dopamine levels are so low that the brain becomes completely dependent on the drug or activity of choice to stimulate the effects of dopamine – addicted.
 Since serotonin is suppressed, then one will also experience symptoms of low serotonin like compulsive overeating and depression.

 The nucleus accumbens is also rich in GABA neurons, but that is a discussion for another day and the VTA is also rich in serotonin and influenced by endorphins another important neurotransmitter that is stimulated by drugs like heroin and morphine.

 On the other hand, high levels of dopamine are also found in this area of the brain in people with post-traumatic stress disorder and is partly responsible for the paranoia and heightened vigilance that accompanies this condition.